AntonySTKuo/Biophysical_Promoter_Model/README.md

   * PL<sub>LuxR</sub>
   * PL<sub>CueR</sub>

-Here, TetR, LuxR, and CueR are TFs that regulate promoter activity.
+Here, TetR, LuxR, and CueR are the associated TFs that regulate promoter activity.
 All processed datasets are available in the `tables/` folder.

 ---